 Speech-Language Pathology Assistant

 SLPAs assist speech pathologists in providing therapy and monitoring for individuals with speech and language problems.
 SLPAs work most commonly in school settings with children and in clinical or rehabilitation facilities with adults to help them gain or restore their ability to speak and communicate.
 Do you see yourself helping others in this way?
 The OCC Speech-Language Pathology Assistant program can prepare you for a career in this specialized field.
 The Associate in Science degree can be completed in two years, and graduates of the program are eligible for state licensure through the State of California Department of Consumer Affairs, Speech-Language Pathology and Audiology Board.
-Skilled SLPAs earn a median annual wage of about $43,000.
 Read on to learn more about our associate degree program and how OCC can help you enter and succeed in this field.

 A sampling of courses for these careers